-- Leave on hair for a minimum of 45 minutes up to 2 hours depending on the amount of color you want to impart onto your hair.
+- Leave the henna mud on your hair for a minimum of 45 minutes up to 2 hours depending on the amount of color you want to impart onto your hair.
 The color will never be as bold as chemical hair dye treatments, so leaving it on even for 2 hours still will look natural and beautiful.

-- Rinse from hair with warm/cool water in the shower.
+- Rinse the mud from your hair with warm/cool water in the shower.
 It may take a few minutes to fully get the herbs out of your hair.
 There is no need to shampoo (or no-poo) your hair after this.
 If you have herbs stuck in your hair, it is easiest to let your hair dry then they will easily fall out of your hair.
 Follow with a diluted apple cider vinegar rinse.

 Herbal Color Tea Rinse